Representation of the People (Ireland) Act 1832

-The Representation of the People (Ireland) Act 1832, commonly called the Irish Reform Act 1832, was an Act of Parliament that introduced wide-ranging changes to the election laws of Ireland.
+The Representation of the People (Ireland) Act 1832 (2 & 3 Will.
+4. c.
+88), commonly called the Irish Reform Act 1832, was an act of Parliament that introduced wide-ranging changes to the election laws of Ireland.
 The act was passed at approximately the same time as the Reform Act 1832, which applied to England and Wales.

 From 1 January 1801, Ireland was represented in the House of Commons by 100 members.
 Each of the thirty-two counties returned two MPs as did the Boroughs of Dublin City, County Dublin and Cork City, County Cork.
 Thirty-one other Boroughs and Dublin University sent one MP to Westminster.